 Microeconomic theory proves the First Welfare Theorem, which guarantees that a competitive market economy (with only commodities with complete property rights and no transactions costs) is Pareto efficient - meaning that we can't make any person happier without impairing someone else.
-This is one reason why economists believe that markets are generally the best way to distribute resources.
+This is one theoretical justification for why economists believe that markets are generally the best way to distribute resources.